Chayapol-c/Chayapol-c/README.md

 ## Nice to see you

 #### Hi, I'm Chayapol or you can call me kaopun.
-I'm currently year3 studying in Software Engineering at Kasetsart University.
+I'm third year student studying in Software Engineering at Kasetsart University who is interested in smart contracts and blockchain.
+I always want to learn a new knowledge and improve myself